Xiaoping-Li/Notes/Web Development Prep.md

 * When `.catch()` is used with a long promise chain, there is no indication of where in the chain the error was thrown.
 This can make debugging challenging.
 With `async...await`, we use `try...catch` statements for error handling.

+## Closures
+Another topic commonly discussed in interviews, and is a bit more advanced, are closures.
+You will want to review:

+* What is a closure?
+● A ​common example question​ using a closure